 Twenty percent of truck drivers had excessive daytime sleepiness and 29 percent were at risk for suffering from sleep apnea.
 Thirty six percent admitted to having near miss accidents of which nearly half were sleep-related.
 The Epworth Sleepiness Scale or ESS was used and predicted accidents and near-accidents if the ESS score was greater than 11.
 The use of antidepressants was related to having accidents.
 What they decided was that sleep-related disorders had a strong effect on the incidence of driving accidents.
 The risk of accidents seemed to be related to antidepressant use and sleepiness.
 They felt that drivers should be assessed for sleep-related fatigue disorders before providing them with their trucker’s license.

 I’m Ed Smith, a Sacramento Trucking Accident Lawyer with the primary accident information site on the web, AutoAccident.com.
 If you or someone you love has been injured in a trucking accident or other vehicle collision, call me now at 916-921-6400.
-If you are outside the Sacramento area, you can call at 800-404-5400 for free, friendly advice.
 You can find out more about our office by looking either Yelp or on Avvo, the attorney raring site.